mayankmajeji/smart-captcha-alternative-with-cloudflare-turnstile/docs/archive/CODE-QUALITY-v2.0.md

 ## Overview

-This document provides a quick reference for the code quality improvements made to the TurnstileWP plugin.
+This document provides a quick reference for the code quality improvements made to the SmartCT plugin.

 ## What Was Fixed